jassellmedina09/Campus_Resource_Locator/test/ABTEST.md

 Control Group (A): All fields—photo upload, name, and major—are mandatory.
 Test Group (B): Only photo upload and name are mandatory, with major selection optional.

+A/B Test Name: "Search Bar Top or Bottom"

+User Story Number: US4

+Metrics:

+Happiness: User satisfaction with the search bar

+Engagement: Percentage of users who successfully complete their search.

+Retention: Amount of users who keep using app

+Hypothesis:
+I think that putting the search bar at the bottom would be better because it's easier to tap on, but a lot of other map services have it at the top

+Problem Statement:
+Depending on where the search bar is, users might find our app to be easy or annoying to use so we can see which one users like more

+Experiment Setup:
+Track completion time, and feedback via Firebase Analytics.

+Variations:

+Control Group (A): Search Bar on top
+Test Group (B): Search Bar on bottom